ubc-library-rc/rdm/content/03_create_readme.md

 * **Language**
 * **Title of dataset or project**
 * **Methodology** - Describe data collection, processing, and analysis, software and tools used, sample collection, etc.
-* **Installation** - The project may work on your project but not everyone has all the installations and dependencies installed.
+* **Installation** - The project may work on your project, but not everyone has all the installations and dependencies installed.
 Let people know what they need to install to make sure they can run the data smoothly.
 * **Data-specific information** - define any variables, codes, or acronyms
 * **Usage** - Showing people an example of how your project/tool works can be very beneficial for users.
 * **Contributing** -  Let other users/collaborators know how they can contribute to the project.